AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/insights-dashboard-feature-overview.md

 * Selecting invited events will show events that specific contact has been invited to, along with member status
 * Selecting all events will show list of events scheduled within the next 90 days
 * Activity details card in this section has preview option
-* Filter includes “Search”, “Show only invited events”, and “Date Range”
+* Filter includes “[!UICONTROL Search]”, “[!UICONTROL Show only invited events]”, and “[!UICONTROL Date Range]”

 >[!NOTE]
 >
 >If your Account or Opportunity has more than 800 contacts, the dashboard will not display any data.
 However, you can go to individual contacts to see their insights and engagement.
-If your Account has more than 800 contacts, "Show Account Level Activity" will be disabled.
+If your Account has more than 800 contacts, "[!UICONTROL Show Account Level Activity]" will be disabled.